 Open the tap to drain any remaining water.

 Step 2: Detach the Screw Cap

-On the faucet handle, there should be a screw covered by a cap, holding it in place.
+On the faucet handle, there should be a screw covered by a cap, holding the handle in place.
 Use your hand to turn it to remove it.
-Then, grab the screwdriver, and undo the screw to access the cartridge.
+Then, use the screwdriver to undo the screw and access the cartridge.

 Step 3: Remove the Cartridge Nut

 Locate the cartridge nut and remove it using a wrench.